-Among Ms. Evan’s other past engagements are the opera companies of Santa Fe, Arizona, Palm Beach, North Carolina, Knoxville, Grand Rapids and Indianapolis, as well as Florentine Opera and Indiana University.
-Her past summers have been spent in Italy, where she will return to direct for the opening of the newly renovated Teatro Petrarca.
+Among Ms. Evan’s other past engagements are the opera companies of Santa Fe, Arizona, Palm Beach, San Diego, Fort Worth, North Carolina, San Jose, Birmingham, Knoxville, Livermore and Indianapolis, as well as the Florentine Opera and Opera Southwest.
+Frequently in Italy, her production of Le Nozze di Figaro toured with the Montefeltro Festival.

 Already fascinated by directing as a child, Candace loved staging fairy tales with tiny paper theatre models.
 At age 12, when she was asked to direct and choreograph an hour of music and dance for a PTA show, she knew she had found her career.
 “My love of creating stories, realized through music, movement and text has never dimmed.
 There is complete alchemy for the soul in opera.”